P.O. Box 210313

 Mary Kay Hajinian

 Mary Kay runs the Hajinian household as well as the Hajinian Dental Group.
-Mother of four, grandmother of three, this St. Louis native is a physical therapist by training.
-She has been involved in the “Day on the Blue” Armenian orphan outreaches for two years.
+Mother of four, grandmother of ten, this St. Louis native is a physical therapist by training.
+She has been involved in the “Day on the Blue” Armenian orphan outreaches and the now Annual Golf Tournaments for SOAR Wisconsin for the past several years.
 Golf and competitive sailing keep her busy.
 She is looking forward to helping orphaned Armenian children.

 Harry Aghjian, born in Milwaukee, WI, and a graduate of Marquette University, is married with five children.
 His first job out of college was with Louis Allis, a division of Litton Industries as a sales engineer in Minneapolis.
 Following new servo technology, he joined Getty’s, a division of Gould in Racine, Wisconsin.
 In June of 1984, he left Getty’s to begin CMA.
 CMA became a full service distribution organization with applications engineering and programming capabilities in 1992.
 Today, CMA applies and sells electronic drive systems, pneumatics, and hydraulic automated systems.
 Harry’s hobbies include running, reading and working on automation systems.
 Harry supports several charities, including United Way of Waukesha, American Red Cross, Habitat for Humanity, Milwaukee Rescue Mission, American Cancer Society, and the AGBU.
 Harry is excited to support his heritage, provide a benefit to humanity, and honor the memory of his father, Garabed.